korpling/pepperModules-GenericXMLModules/README.md

     genericXml.importer.ignoreNamespaces=true

 results in a SStructure object representing the element-node 'document' having no SAnnotation objects.
-A further SStructure object representing the element-node 'a' is created having the `sName` 'a' and a SAnnotation object hving the `sName` 'att'.
+A further SStructure object representing the element-node 'a' is created having the `sName` 'a' and a SAnnotation object having the `sName` 'att'.

 The same fragment with the use of the property